-- Continuity of Shared Services: Citi has placed the vast majority of its Resolution-critical shared services in Service MLEs or CBNA and has policies and procedures in place so that any new shared service is similarly located to support resolvability.
+- Continuity of Shared Services: Citi has placed the vast majority of its Resolution-critical shared services in MLEs or CBNA and has policies and procedures in place so that any new shared service is similarly located to support resolvability.
 Citi also maintains a minimum of six months working capital in its Service MLEs to ensure continuity. - Continuity of FMI Relationships: Citi's memberships with critical FMIs are held directly by Operating MLEs using these services.
-Citi has also set aside resources specifically to meet the needs of FMIs in Resolution. - Collateral Tracking and Management Tools: Citi's business-as-usual collateral management tools, which are designed consistent with the 2019 Resolution Plan Guidance, continue to provide Citi with the ability to monitor and track collateral across geographies and rapidly move, value, and margin collateral in Resolution.
-In particular, Citi has (i) robust business-as-usual collateral tracking and reporting capabilities which provide transparency by CUSIP, counterparty, legal entity, and jurisdiction, (ii) collateral management processes that ensure timely position management, including valuation of margin calls and efficient use of constrained resources through optimization, and (iii) collateral management policies that ensure consistent treatment of collateral and appropriate risk management in business-as-usual conditions and Resolution. - Management Information Systems (MIS): Consistent with the 2019 Resolution Plan Guidance, Citi's business-as-usual MIS capabilities are designed to readily produce data on a legal entity basis and have controls to ensure data integrity and reliability.
+Citi has also set aside resources specifically to meet the needs of FMIs in Resolution. - Collateral Tracking and Management Tools: Citi's business-as-usual collateral management tools, continue to provide Citi with the ability to monitor and track collateral across geographies and rapidly move, value, and margin collateral in Resolution.
+In particular, Citi has (i) robust business-as-usual collateral tracking and reporting capabilities which provide transparency by CUSIP, counterparty, legal entity, and jurisdiction, (ii) collateral management processes that ensure timely position management, including valuation of margin calls and efficient use of constrained resources through optimization, and (iii) collateral management policies that ensure consistent treatment of collateral and appropriate risk management in business-as-usual conditions and Resolution. - MIS: Citi's business-as-usual MIS capabilities are designed to readily produce data on a legal entity basis and have controls to ensure data integrity and reliability.
 Citi believes it has the data needed to execute the SPOE Strategy at a sufficient level of granularity, frequency, and timeliness and has the infrastructure in place to retrieve key data required for Resolution in a timely fashion.
 Citi also maintains robust governance so that it has the right MIS infrastructure, reliable data, and continued access to its MIS capabilities during Resolution.
 For more information on Citi's MIS, please refer to Section N. Overview of Material Management Information Systems.